nateware/nateware-blog/_posts/2010-02-18-an-atomic-rant.md

 A Better Way
 ------------
-Bottom line: Any operation that can alter a value <strong>must</strong> return that value in the <em>same operation</em> for it to be atomic.
-If you do a separate get then set, or set then get, you’re open to a race condition.
-There are very few systems that support an "increment and return" type operation, and Redis is one of them (Oracle sequences are another).
+Bottom line: Any operation that can alter a value must also return that value in the *same operation* for it to be atomic.
+If you do a separate get then set, or set then get, you're open to a race condition.
+There are only a few systems that support an "increment and return" type operation, and Redis is one of them (Oracle sequences are another, and Postgres supports ["update returning"](http://www.postgresql.org/docs/8.2/static/sql-update.html "Postgres docs")).

 When you think of the specific things that you need to ensure, many of these will reduce to numeric operations: